 Homemade Pizza Dough Without Yeast - This delicious whole grain pizza crust is made without yeast or oil!
 A surprising ingredient helps keep the dough soft and chewy.

-Made without oil or yeast, this is my absolute favorite crust to make right now, and the crew here enjoys it too!
+Made without oil or yeast, this is my absolute favorite whole grain crust to make, and the crew here enjoys it too!

 Personally, I'm a fan of making the crust a bit thicker, adding on healthy spoonfuls of my Homemade Pizza Sauce, tons of veggies, and a light sprinkle of raw cheddar.

 The kids will even eat their vegetables this way, much to my astonishment!

 Is it worth making your own pizza dough?

 What is the best cheese to use on pizza?

 This is my favorite spelt flour to use (no affiliation).

 Tips and tricks